mathisto/vimium-gruvbox/README.md

-# vimium-gruvbox
+# vimium-gruvbox-material
-Forked version of vimium-dark-themes.
+Forked version of vimium-gruvbox which is in turn a fork of vimium-dark-themes.
-This fork only contains the gruvbox theme.
+This fork only contains the gruvbox-material theme.
-Also, I changed up the colors a bit and removed variables, as they break some website's css.

 ## Usage
 In Vimium Options: `Show Advanced Options` then paste into `CSS for Vimium UI`